folio-org/stripes-experiments/stripes-core/OVERVIEW.md

 * Webpack handles different kinds of files in different ways.
 For example, depending on how it's configured, it might run ES6 (modern JavaScript) through a translator called Babel to convert into and older version of JavaScript that runs in more browsers.

-* The way Webpack does this is with "handlers".
-A Webpack handler a piece of code invoked by Webpack when it's compiling a set of resources down into static assets.
+The way Webpack does this is with "handlers".
+A Webpack handler is a piece of code invoked by Webpack when it's compiling a set of resources down into static assets.
+Handlers can also be explicitly invokes, as we will see later.

+* When the `stripes-core` module is compiled:

+    * It begins with `stripes-core/src/index.js`.
+    * This imports the file `Root.js` (so it can render the React component `<Root>`).
+    * `Root.js` imports `routes.js` (so it can pass the routes into the React component `<Router>`.
+    * `routes.js` contains the magical incantation:
+      `import { routes as moduleRoutes } from 'stripes-loader!';`

+* That's where the magic happens.
+Usually when Webpack sees an `import` statement, it includes the named source file.
+But when the import is of the form _loaderName_`!`_fileName_, it invokes the named Webpack loader, passing it the contents of the nominated `fileName`.
+In this case, there is no named file, so the named loader is invoked.
+This is how `stripes-loader` is run as part of the build process for `stripes-core`.